susutou/paxos-blog/README.md

-paxos-blog
+Paxos Blog
 ==========

-My final project for CS271 (F13).
+The final project for CS271 (Advanced Topics in Distributed Systems) of UCSB, Fall 2013.

+Team
+====
+@susutou and @sunshine12358